junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Yeah, exactly."
 Rory smiles shakily.
 "Twice in the same building on the same night.
 Who else could do that?"

-Dean lets go of Cas, walks carefully toward him, holding out a hand to grab him in the edge of his shirt.
+Dean lets go of Cas, walks carefully toward him, holding out a hand to grab him at the edge of his shirt.
 "Actually, I can."

 "Stop it, both of you!"
 The Doctor yells.

 "Dean!" cries Cas.

 Rory meets Dean's eyes, then turns back to Amy.
 "This is the right thing to do.
 This will work.
-If I die now -- " Dean cuts him off by "if one of us die now", Rory continues, "-- it's a paradox, right?
+If I die now -- " Dean cuts him off by "if one of us dies now", Rory continues, "-- it's a paradox, right?
 The paradox kills the angels.
 River said so.
 Tell me I'm wrong, please, 'cause I'm really scared."

 Amy stands before him, holding his hand.
 "Stop it!
 Just stop it!"

-Dean adds a little more force to the grip he had on this brave young man, and it makes his head more clear than ever.
+Dean adds a little more force to the grip he has on this brave man, and it makes his head clearer than ever.
 "Come down here, Rory.
 I should be the one jumping down."

 "Dean, no!"
 Cas yells desperately.